kubernetes/website/docs/tutorials/replicated-stateful-application/run-replicated-stateful-application.md

 {% include code.html language="yaml" file="mysql-services.yaml" ghlink="/docs/tutorials/replicated-stateful-application/mysql-services.yaml" %}

-The Headless Service provides a home for the DNS entries that the Stateful Set controller will create for each Pod that's part of the set.
+The Headless Service provides a home for the DNS entries that the StatefulSet controller will create for each Pod that's part of the set.
 Since the Headless Service is named `mysql`, the Pods will be accessible by resolving `<pod-name>.mysql` from within any other Pod in the same Kubernetes